GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

 - [x] **Build Sprint 2:** September 14 2025 - October 6 2025
 * Accounts for everything since BS1/Firebase migration until the first demo.
 Essentially this is the work done starting with Firebase migration up to the first demo.
-* There is Firebase database integration, a working audio player with audio detection, enhanced map interface, and a backend API server to handle audio requests.
+* There is Firebase database integration, a working audio player with audio detection, enhanced map interface, backend API server to handle audio requests, and updated project styles.

 - [x] **Build Sprint 3:** October 6 2025 - December 2 2025
 * Accounts for everything since BS2/first demo until the final deadline.